Installation

 Prerequisites

-• Linux machine : Any flavour should do, The need of CPU and memory is not very high, but, of course can grow if you start a lot of playbooks simultaniously
+• Linux machine : Any flavour should do, The need of CPU and memory is not very high, but, of course can grow if you start a lot of playbooks simultaniously.
+When using Podman, I recommand Debian (ubuntu has some issues with Podman)

 • Github access : The easiest way is to download or clone the docker-compose project on Github